MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-polygon-to-s2cells-function.md

 ---
 # geo_polygon_to_s2cells()

 Calculates S2 cell tokens that cover a polygon or multipolygon on Earth.
-Useful geospatial join tool.
+This function is a useful geospatial join tool.

 Read more about [S2 cell hierarchy](https://s2geometry.io/devguide/s2cell_hierarchy).